tobymackenzie/tobymackenzie.com.data/content/health.md

 - listen to the body
 - relax
 - be where you are / present
-- slow down
+- slow down / don't rush
 - balance on gravity
-- find beauty here
+- find beauty here / seek positive
 - limit input
 - see the forest and the trees / fit the piece into the puzzle
 - "the only thing to fear is fear itself" / "fear is the mindkiller"